niveyyy/SmartCollegeApp/README.md

-# smart_college_app
+# UniGuide

-Smart College App is a mobile application built with Flutter that helps students and faculty manage college-related tasks like information, navigation, and events.
+UniGuide is a mobile application built with Flutter that helps students and faculty manage college-related tasks like information, navigation, and events.
 It uses Firebase for authentication, database, and storage.

 ## Features